 - Help and advice.

-The public sector Equality Duty (section 149 of the Act) came into force on 5 April 2011.
+The Public Sector Equality Duty (section 149 of the Act) came into force on 5 April 2011.
 The Equality Duty applies to public bodies and others carrying out public functions.
 It supports good decision-making by ensuring public bodies consider how different people will be affected by their activities, helping them to deliver policies and services which are efficient and effective; accessible to all; and which meet different people's needs.
-(Return to top)

 An employer must not refuse to employ someone simply because they have a disability.
 They also have a duty to think about different ways of working.